frontenddogma/web-development-glossary/manuscript/c.md

 Comment
 : A developer-readable explanation or annotation in the source code of a computer program.
 Comments are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.
 The syntax of comments in various programming languages varies considerably.&nbsp;[†](#w-comment)

+Common Gateway Interface
+: An interface specification for web servers to execute programs that execute like console applications (also called command-line interface programs) running on a server that generates web pages dynamically.
+Such programs are known as CGI scripts or simply as CGIs.
+The specifics of how the script is executed by the server are determined by the server.
+In the common case, a CGI script executes at the time a request is made and generates HTML.&nbsp;[†](#w-cgi)

 Compatibility
 : The ability of software to run on a particular architecture or operating system, and the ability of hardware to work with a particular CPU architecture, bus, motherboard, or operating system.
 Compatible software and hardware may not always run at its highest stated performance.&nbsp;[†](#w-compatibility)